async-rs/async.rs/source/blog/2019-11-07-async-std-0-9-12-async-await-is-ready.html.md

 }
 ```

 The `JoinHandle` makes it easy to spawn tasks and retrieve their results in a uniform fashion.
-Also, every spawned task is stored within a single allocation, making this process is quick and efficient.
+Also, every spawned task is stored within a single allocation, making this process quick and efficient.

 See the [`task`](https://docs.rs/async-std/latest/async_std/task/index.html) module for more details.

 ## Current Status

 `async-std` has been mainly focused on stabilising and trying out its interface over the last couple of months.
-We have used the time to gather confidence in out concept of the port of Rust’s `std` to the async world.
+We have used the time to gather confidence in our concept of the port of Rust’s `std` to the async world.

 A lot of time has been spent in proper integration into the current futures library, so that you can use both the direct `async-std` interface and the `futures-rs` common traits to interact with `async-std`.

 We have moved a number of newer features under the feature flag `unstable`, which acts as a stability gate similar to the `#![feature(…)]` attribute used in nightly versions of Rust’s standard library.
 One of those features is a very fast implementation of [MPMC (Multiple Sender Multiple Receiver) channels](https://docs.rs/async-std/latest/async_std/sync/fn.channel.html), which will cover most usecases people might have.
 We’re still taking feedback on their interface.

-We feel confident about the release and the stability promised it brings.
+We feel confident about the release and the stability promises it brings.
 The `1.0` version covers all important parts to build an async system.

 ## Meet us at RustFest!